-Miro builds on three years of research on applying large scale knowledge bases to understanding the context of text, and using this commonsense knowledge to improve the usability of interactive applications [21].
+s0095 LEVERAGING COMMONSENSE KNOWLEDGE TO UNDERSTAND THE CONTEXT OF TEXT p0460 Miro builds on three years of research on applying large-scale knowledge bases to understanding the context of text, and using this commonsense knowledge to improve the usability of interactive applications (Lieberman, Liu, Singh, & Barry, 2004).

-Related Work
+Leveraging commonsense knowledge to understand the context of text 11 s0100 Related work

-ARIA (Annotation and Retrieval Integration Agent) is a software agent that leverages ConceptNet to suggest relevant photos based on the semantic context of an email message [22].

-ConceptNet has also been shown to be useful for determining the affective quality of text, allowing users to navigate a document based on its emotional content [23].
-Also in the domain of text, by using ConceptNet to understand the semantic context of a message the user is typing, predictive text entry can be improved on mobile devices [24].

-In the domain of speech recognition, this same approach can also be used to streamline the error correction user interfaces of speech recognition systems [25].
-Additionally, ConceptNet can be used to detect the gist of conversations, even when spontaneous speech recognition rates fall below 35% [26].

-In the domain of advising, ConceptNet has been shown to be useful for matching a novice's knowledge to an expert system [27].
-Both ConceptNet and TAP have also been found to be incredibly useful in the domain of search, demonstrated by the prototypes GOOSE (Goal-Oriented Search Engine) [28] and ABS (Activity Based Search) [9], respectively.
+- p0465 ARIA (Annotation and Retrieval Integration Agent) is a software agent that leverages ConceptNet to suggest relevant photos based on the semantic context of an email message (Lieberman & Liu, 2002). - p0470 ConceptNet has also been shown to be useful for determining the affective quality of text, allowing users to navigate a document based on its emotional content (Liu, Selker, & Lieberman, 2003).
+Also in the domain of text analysis, by using ConceptNet to understand the semantic context of a message the user is typing, predictive text entry can be improved on mobile devices (Stocky, Faaborg, & Lieberman, 2004). - p0475 In the domain of speech recognition, this same approach can also be used to streamline the error correction user interfaces of speech recognition systems (Lieberman, Faaborg, Daher, & Espinosa, 2005).
+Additionally, ConceptNet can be used to detect the gist of conversations, even when spontaneous speech recognition rates fall below 35% (Eagle & Singh, 2004). - p0480 Both ConceptNet and TAP have also been found to be incredibly useful in the domain of search, demonstrated by the prototypes GOOSE (Goal-Oriented Search Engine) (Liu, Lieberman, & Selker, 2002) and ABS (Activity Based Search) (Guha et al., 2003).

-Dealing with the Ambiguity of Natural Language
+s0105 Dealing with the ambiguity of natural language